 Ha!
 I did it again, maybe I should start reading all of these questions before I answer them.
 I’m (obviously) not against blogging but I think some of the pros of vlogging over blogging are you can actually take the viewer there, and show them the colors, the way the water moves and let them hear the sounds of a place.
+If you are looking for a fast, friendly, and quality maid service in Texas, we offer the best-trusted house cleaners in the area.
 Also I think its a better way to captivate your audience and let them get to know you.
 With blogging the readers are often more left to their own imagination which can be a good or bad thing.

 Q4.
 What cons have you encountered while using this blogging method?

 I think vlogging is still a very new thing.
 But I’ve been saying this for a while and fingers crossed I’m right I think blogging is the “it” thing right now and vlogging is the next big thing.
+Commercial cleaning in Illinois is keeping religious facilities clean, utilizing the best church cleaning supplies list.
 To watch a video you need to have a good internet connection and have good audio / be in a place where you can actually hear it.
 However with blogs you can read them with or without internet connection and you don’t have to wait on download times.

 Q5.
 What’s been your favourite destination that you’ve visited during your travels and why?